Find Affordable College Courses

 97 Yearly Graduations

-The 13th most popular school in the country for parks and rec majors who are seeking their master's degree is University of Florida.
+The 13th most popular school in the country for parks & rec majors who are seeking their master's degree is University of Florida.
 Each year, around 53,300 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-The parks and rec program at University of Florida awarded 97 master's degrees during the 2020-2021 school year.
-Of these students, 39% were women and 21% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 97 people received their master's degree in parks & rec from UF.
+Of these students, 46% were women and 21% were members of underrepresented racial-ethnic groups.
+University of Florida parks & rec graduates who receive their master's degree go on to jobs earning a median salary of $44,749.

 #15